n26/psd2-tpp-docs/doc/fallback-pisp.md

 ### Initiate SEPA (Debit Transfer) DT Transactions

-Please make sure you’ve completed the steps from the "User PIN encryption" section before proceeding with the request.
+Please make sure you’ve completed the steps from the [User PIN encryption](./fallback-pisp.md#user-pin-encryption) section before proceeding with the request.

 > :warning: SEPA transfers are available only for EU users.
-In order to identify if a user’s legal entity is EU or UK, please refer to the "Get Main Account information endpoint" paragraph.
+In order to identify if a user’s legal entity is EU or
+> UK, please refer to the [Get Main Account information](./fallback-pisp.md#get-main-account-information) paragraph.

 ```
 POST    /api/transactions HTTP/1.1